 Chocolate is by no means as healthy as fruits or vegetables.
 Chocolate's

-Chocolate is an important source of oxalate.
+Chocolate is a source of oxalate.
 Oxalate is a dietary element which inhibits calcium absorption from the gut and increases the elimination of calcium through urination.
 This decreases the body's ability to maintain bones, it may have more of an impact on older adults that have lower bone density.
 In fact, research has shown that in women aged 70 to 85 years, daily chocolate consumption was associated with lower bone density and strength compared to women who did not have daily chocolate.

 - Minimize—Often a small taste is all you need.
 Skip the two-pound bars and buy minibars (half-ounce or less) of chocolate.
-A half-ounce of milk chocolate, about the size of three Hershey Kisses, contains less than 80 calories and five grams of fat.
+A half-ounce of milk chocolate, about the size of 3 Hershey Kisses, contains less than 80 calories and 5 grams of fat.
 In addition, choose good quality dark chocolate over other types; dark chocolate contains higher amounts of healthy antioxidants, like those found in red wine and green tea.

 - Try cocoa—Cocoa powder has most of the cocoa butter (the fatty part) removed.
 A tablespoon of cocoa can have as little as 20 calories and 0.5 grams of fat.
 Use cocoa instead of milk chocolate or baking chocolate in your cooking to give a chocolate flavor with less fat.
 Or, fix a warm mug of hot cocoa to soothe a craving.